hustcer/nushell.github.io/.ebook-pub/commands/histogram.md

 ## Parameters

-- `column-name`: column name to calc frequency, no need to provide if input is just a list
+- `column-name`: Column name to calc frequency, no need to provide if input is a list.
-- `frequency-column-name`: histogram's frequency column, default to be frequency column output
+- `frequency-column-name`: Histogram's frequency column, default to be frequency column output.
 - `--percentage-type {string}`: percentage calculate method, can be 'normalize' or 'relative', in 'normalize', defaults to be 'normalize'

 ## Input/output types: